 Managers should undertake a risk assessment in relation to the specific nature and implications of one to one work for each worker.
-In addition, each assessment should take Staff working in one to one situations with children and young people may be more vulnerable to allegations.
+In addition, each assessment should take Staff working in one to one situations with children and young people may be more vulnerable to allegations and risk of transmission of COVID-19.
 Teachers and others should recognise this possibility and plan and conduct such meetings accordingly.
 Every attempt should be made to ensure the safety and security needs of both staff and pupils are met.